backstage/backstage/docs/getting-started/index.md

 `[0] webpack compiled successfully` appears, you can open a browser and directly navigate to your freshly installed Backstage portal at `http://localhost:3000`.
 You can start exploring the demo immediately.
-Please note that the in-memory database will be cleared when you restart the app, so you'll most likely will want to carry on with the database steps.
+Please note that the in-memory database will be cleared when you restart the app, so you'll most likely want to carry on with the database steps.

 <p align='center'>
   <img src='../assets/getting-started/portal.png' alt='Screenshot of the Backstage portal.'>